 Photo: Aurora Dora Gallery

 - Aurora Dora's Gallery (22229 Talkeetna Spur Rd): It's hard to imagine anything more majestic than the Aurora Borealis over the peaks of the Alaska Range.
 Photographer "Aurora" Dora Miller has a cute little old cabin that serves as her gallery, where the stunning colors in her images shine bright.
 She's friendly and loves to talk about the Northern Lights.
+Aurora Dora's images are also on sale in the Tokosha Gifts shop at Talkeetna Alaskan Lodge.

 Photo: Conscious Coffee